 - Rough towel drying

 Don’t ever rub your towel against your skin.
-Your skin is sensitive, which is why you should do everything you can to avoid irritating it.
+Your skin is sensitive, which is why you should do everything you can to avoid irritation it.
 It is, therefore, a good idea to pat yourself dry.
 This method is gentler, and will keep your skin healthier.